ben-j-wallace/adolescents/final-outline.md

 * emotional assistance and connections.
   * Black students, same-race effect and support.
 * How do white adolescents' experiences with teachers shape their understanding of race, racism, and inequality.

+Color of Water: A Black Man's Tribute to his White Mother Dangerous Minds (Thomas 2015).
+Both school mandated.

+*  Color of Water: white student opposes (161), so teacher says "It's a different kind of spin."
+Assumes SES of students, eventually students pick Hemingway's *A Farewell to Arms*.
+* Dangerous Minds: N word debate, who can say it?
+How does a White teacher respond to student's observation?
+(166).
+"Some grown ups" kid qualifies the white teacher's statement that some people can use the n-word.
+Uses the NAACP as evidence that all Black people want the word to go away, that even Black people can't use it.

 ### Curricula